BMCSeth/excel2tsi/README.md

 # excel2tsi.js

-**excel2tsi** loads an excel file maps it to TrueSight Intelligence attributes and sends it to TrueSight Intelligence.
-Currently only events are supported.
+**excel2tsi** loads the content of an excel file maps it to TrueSight Intelligence event attributes and sends it to TrueSight Intelligence.

 ## Installation